gbabohernest/100-Days-of-Code/progress/progress.md

 **Thoughts**

 - solving these javascript kyu is a great way to practice my skills and become better at it.
 It has helped me and am progressing on a daily.
 Looking forward to solving more and more javascript kyu.

+## Day 11 [June 16, 2023]

+**Today's Progress**

+- I focused on JavaScript challenges on code wars
+- Progress were made solving various kyu levels.
+- These kyu were mostly array related.

+**Thoughts**

+- I feel am progressing on a daily and am happy for the progress.
+I plan to test my knowledge by picking more challenging task or picking a figma design and build it from the ground up.

+## Day 12 [June 17, 2023]

+**Today's Progress**

+- I've been focusing on sharpening my JavaScript skills through CodeWars katas.

+- 've tackled katas of various difficulty levels, ranging from level 8 to level 5.
+These katas have allowed me to practice solving coding problems, honing my problem-solving abilities and familiarizing myself with different JavaScript concepts and syntax.

+**Thoughts**

+- By working on katas at level 8, I reinforced my understanding of basic JavaScript concepts and syntax.
+It helped me solidify my grasp of fundamental programming techniques.

+- Moving up to level 7 katas, I delved deeper into JavaScript and encountered more complex challenges.
+These katas required me to apply my knowledge of conditionals, loops, arrays, and functions in creative ways.